zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 You can configure on project-level which branding should be shown to users.
 In the default the design of ZITADEL will be shown, but as soon as the user is identified, the policy of the users organization will be triggered.
-If the setting is set to Ensure Project Resource Owner Setting, the private labeling of the project organization will always be triggered.
+If the setting is set to `Ensure Project Resource Owner Setting`, the private labeling of the project organization will always be triggered.
 The last possibility is to show the private labeling of the project organization and as soon as the user is identitfied the user organization settings will be triggered.
 For this the Allow User Resource Owner Setting should be set.
 :::note